High Bridge, New Jersey: Local government

 High Bridge Borough Council meeting agendas and minutes are available on the borough website.

-In February 2022 Borough Council selected Christopher Graham from a list of three candidates nominated by the Republican municipal committee to fill seat expiring in December 2024 that had been held by Leigh Ann Moore until she stepped down from office.
-Graham will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.
+In February 2022 the borough council selected Christopher Graham from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2024 that had been held by Leigh Ann Moore until she stepped down from office.
+Graham won election outright in November 2022 and will now serve the balance of the term of office to December 2024.

-In April 2016, the Borough Council selected Keir LoIacono from a list of three candidates nominated by the Republican municipal committee to fill the seat of Mike Stemple, who had resigned from office the previous month.
+In April 2016, the borough council selected Keir LoIacono from a list of three candidates nominated by the Republican municipal committee to fill the seat of Mike Stemple, who had resigned from office the previous month.

-In November 2014, the Borough Council selected Stephen Strange to fill the vacant seat expiring in 2016 of Victoria Miller, who had resigned from office in the previous month.
+In November 2014, the borough council selected Stephen Strange to fill the vacant seat expiring in 2016 of Victoria Miller, who had resigned from office in the previous month.
 In the November 2015 general election, Strange was elected to serve the balance of the term.

 Federal, state and county representation

-High Bridge is located in the 7th Congressional District and is part of New Jersey's 18th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, High Bridge had been in the 23rd state legislative district.
+High Bridge is located in the 7th Congressional District and is part of New Jersey's 16th state legislative district.